mg-to/GettingCleaningData/CodeBook.md

 3) the 66 columns inherited from meanstdDS

+#### The creation of wholemeanstdDS data set is the action required by point 4

 ### 5) Create a second, independent tidy data set with the average of each variable for each activity and each subject
 It is required to create a new data set with